Macroscopic noise amplification by asymmetric dyads in non-Hermitian optical systems for generative diffusion models

-We model the photonic non-Hermitian system by the following system of $N$ equations describing a network of $N$ optically excited and interacting nonequilibrium condensate centres (CCs):
+{\it Dynamics of condensate centres and asymmetric non-Hermitian dyads.} We model the photonic non-Hermitian system by the following system of $N$ equations describing a network of $N$ optically excited and interacting nonequilibrium condensate centres (CCs):

 where $\psi_{i}(t) = \sqrt{\rho_{i}}\exp{[i\theta_{i}]}$ is the complex amplitude of the $i^{th}$ CC (and $\rho_{i}$ and $\theta_{i}$ are its occupation and phase, respectively), $\gamma$ is the pumping strength, $g$ is the detuning strength (blueshift), $\xi$ characterises the relative strength of the system's nonlinearities, and $J_{ij}$ is the coupling strength between the $i^{th}$ and $j^{th}$ CCs.
-Typically $|J_{ij}|<1$ in these dimensionless units.
-These equations describe a variety of coupled oscillator systems with saturable nonlinearity, from nonequilibrium condensates (such as polariton or photon condensates) to lasers and non-parametric oscillators \cite{staliunas2003transverse,aleiner2012radiative,johnston2021artificial, kalinin2019polaritonic}.
+The parameter $g$ is often referred to as the “cavity blueshift” since it provides a measure of the polariton-exciton interaction strength, which induces a blueshift in the frequency of the light emitted from the microcavity \cite{bajoni2008polariton}.
+Typically, $|J_{ij}|<1$ in these dimensionless units.
+These equations describe a variety of coupled oscillator systems with saturable nonlinearity, from nonequilibrium condensates (such as exciton-polariton or photon condensates) to lasers and non-parametric oscillators \cite{staliunas2003transverse,aleiner2012radiative,johnston2021artificial, kalinin2019polaritonic}.
 These equations can be derived using the tight-binding approximation of the mean-field complex Ginzburg-Landau equation in the fast reservoir regime \cite{johnston2021artificial, kalinin2019polaritonic} or using the full mean-field Maxwell-Bloch equations for laser cavities \cite{dunlop1996generalized}.
-The system exhibits a range of behaviours depending on system parameters such as evolution to a stationary state, periodic or chaotic oscillations \cite{aleiner2012radiative,johnston2021artificial}.
-The combination of nonlinearity, gain, and dissipation in such systems results in a region of parameter space in which the density and phase asymmetry of stationary states appears even with identical site conditions, as a result of quantum or classical noise amplification.
-Fig.~\ref{Combined dyad plot}(a) shows the region in $g-|J|-\xi$ space in which asymmetric states occur for the system described by Eq.~\ref{psi_i_equation}, for three values of $\gamma$.
+The system exhibits a range of behaviours depending on system parameters, such as evolution to a stationary state, periodic or chaotic oscillations \cite{aleiner2012radiative,johnston2021artificial}.
+The combination of nonlinearity, gain, and dissipation results in a region of parameter space in which the density and phase asymmetry of stationary states appears even with identical site conditions, due to quantum or classical noise amplification.
+Fig.~\ref{Combined dyad plot}(a) shows the region in $g-|J|-\xi$ space in which asymmetric states occur for the system described by Eq.~\ref{psi_i_equation}, for three $\gamma$ values.
 The three surfaces bound the region from above (in terms of $\xi$) in each case.